TimoLin/precursorHDF5/README.md

 **Please note**
 For now, the code is only valid in `v2.3.1`.
 If you want to adapt it in newer versions, please start from the native [timeVayingMappedFixedValue](https://github.com/OpenFOAM/OpenFOAM-dev/blob/master/src/finiteVolume/fields/fvPatchFields/derived/timeVaryingMappedFixedValue/timeVaryingMappedFixedValueFvPatchField.H) bc, and add the new features of precursorHDF5 to it.

+If you are using this bc in your work, please consider citing [this paper](https://doi.org/10.1080/10618562.2024.2370802) :

+Zhang, Teng, Jinghua Li, Yingwen Yan, and Yuxin Fan.
+“Influence of LES Inflow Conditions on Simulations of a Piloted Diffusion Flame.”
+International Journal of Computational Fluid Dynamics, July 4, 2024, 1–15. https://doi.org/10.1080/10618562.2024.2370802.

 This boundary condition is adapted from [timevaryingmappedhdf5fixedvalue](https://gitlab.com/chalmers-marine-technology/timevaryingmappedhdf5fixedvalue).

 ## Features